okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 ## Trusted servers

-You can perform token exchange within a single custom authorization server or between other custom authorization servers under the same Okta tenant.
-The example discussed above is a token exchange within a single custom authorization server.
-When you want to perform token exchange between custom authorization servers within the same tenant, you need to make the authorization server that issued the subject token as trusted under the authorization server against which the token exchange request is made.
+You can perform token exchange within a single authorization server or between other authorization servers under the same Okta tenant.
+The previous example discussed a token exchange within a single custom authorization server.
+To perform token exchange between authorization servers within the same tenant, make the authorization server that issued the subject token trusted under the authorization server against which the token exchange request is made.

 A trusted server handles authenticated requests after the application obtains an access token.
 The incoming subject token (access token) is used to evaluate a subject.